Data Protection Declaration

 - receive the personal data that you have provided to us in a structured, common and machine-readable format or request its transfer to another location;

 - complain to the competent supervisory authority.

 If you have any questions regarding the existence or exercise of these rights, you can contact the person mentioned in section 1.1 at any time.

 We use SSL (Secure Socket Layer) technology in connection with the highest level of encryption supported by your browser.
 As a rule, this is 256-bit encryption.
 If your browser does not support 256-bit encryption, we use 128-bit v3 technology instead.
 You can tell whether an individual page of our website is transmitted in encrypted form by the closed representation of the key or lock symbol in the status bar of your browser.

 We also use suitable technical and organizational security measures to protect your data against accidental or intentional manipulation, partial or complete loss, destruction, or against unauthorized access by third parties.
 Our security measures are continuously improved in line with technological developments.

 9. Up-to-date status and changes to this data protection declaration

-This data protection declaration is currently valid and was given that status on May, 2018.
-Due to the further development of our website and offers above or due to changed legal or official requirements, it may become necessary to change this data protection declaration.
-We therefore recommend that you check this data protection declaration at regular intervals.
+This data protection declaration is currently valid and was given that status in October 2019.
+Due to the further development of our website and offers on it or due to changed legal or official requirements, it may be necessary to amend this data protection declaration.
+We, therefore, recommend that you check this data protection declaration at regular intervals.